Alta Club: New clubhouse

 Founded in 1883, the club was originally located in the old Alta Block, midway between Main Street and West Temple on Second South.
 In 1892, the Club moved to occupy the two top floors of the newly built Dooley Building.
 The Club remained at this location until June 1898.

 Construction of a new clubhouse began in 1897 and was completed in less than a year by builder George Cushing.
 On June 1, 1898, the new building formally opened.
 The site selected for the current clubhouse was purchased for $15,000 from Harriet Hooper Young, wife of Willard Young, who was the son of LDS President Brigham Young.
 The Alta Club building was designed by Frederick Albert Hale in Italian Renaissance style.

 In 1910 the East wing was added, almost doubling the size of the original clubhouse.
 For reasons unknown the original stone could not be matched; old and new stone from a different quarry were mixed in the addition.
 At that time a new entrance was built on South Temple Street.
 A stairway was added to the older State Street entrance to provide direct access to the second floor.
 This became known as the ladies' entrance, as women were restricted to the upper floors.

 In 1958 the club acquired land located on the north side of South Temple Street for a parking lot.
 In 1993 the addition of a fitness center was completed with the goal of attracting new members.
 In 2001 a $4 million renovation project was completed.
 A major area of renovation was the third floor, which had not been used since the 1950s due to a fire.
-The Alta Club's third floor now boasts twenty elegant guest rooms.
-The construction of a new parking lot on the south side of South Temple will be completed in 2014.

-Ongoing renovations, along with caring membership and staff, maintain what has become one of Salt Lake's most beautiful and long-lasting buildings.
+Ongoing renovations, along with ongoing efforts from membership and staff, maintain what has become one of Salt Lake's most historic buildings.